NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   =================================  ========  =====  ===========  ========  ========  ===============

   .. [#] Year choices are 2003, 2006, 2009, 2012, 2015, 2018, 2021, or 2024.
-  .. [#] The IECC climate zone for 2006 is always required.
+  .. [#] At least one IECC climate zone is required.
-         Additional climate zones of other years may be required based on the programs selected for calculation:
+         The following climate zone years will be used based on the programs selected for calculation.
+         If the year cannot be found, the next earliest provided year will be used with the assumption that the climate zone has not changed across the years.

+         \- **ERI**: 2006

+         \- **CO2 Index**: 2006

          \- **IECC ERI 2015**: 2015